 SAVE 10% today on your lighting purchase!
 USE CODE: 10DINING

 The lighting in a dining room space should take advantage of the space and its needs.
 It is also an area where function and aesthetics are important as well.
 A typical dining room setting is used for many everyday activities like eating, reading, and entertaining company.
 Using light fixtures that are multifunctional is key for this area.
+Although the kitchen is often considered as the "heart of the home," the dining room does share this title, especially during the holiday season.
+The dining room light contributes to the mood and functionality of the area, so pick your perfect piece!

 Things to keep in mind: